SalmaAlkhalily/phone-generator/README.md

 - Additional contact fields
 - International format support

-## Author
+## Authors

 - **Salma** - Main developer
+- **Yara** - Co-developer

 ## License

-This project is provided as-is for educational and utility purposes.
+This project was developed as a custom solution for a client.
+All rights reserved to the project commissioner.